arbor-sim/arbor/doc/contrib/doc.rst

 The source for `the documentation <https://docs.arbor-sim.org>`__ is found in the ``/doc`` subdirectory.
 We use `Sphinx <https://www.sphinx-doc.org>`_ to build our docs.
-You can add your contribution to the documentation in the same way you would contribute code, please see the :ref:`contribpr` section.
+You can add your contribution to the documentation in the same way you would contribute code; please see the :ref:`contribpr` section.

 .. _contribdoc-tut: